 What are elderberries?

 Elderberries are small, black-purple berries that belong to the Sambus tree, also known as the European elderberry or black elder.
 The berries can be used as a syrup for medicinal purposes, which may have some potential health benefits.
+Try our simple recipe for elderberry syrup.

 What are the 5 main health benefits of elderberry syrup?